LeonardoVieiraNunes/paychain/README.md

 npm start
 ```

+This application will init ledger with two accounts, `client1` and `freelancer1`.
+The client1 will init with 5000 units in your wallet, and the `freelancer1` with 0 units in order to test the transactions.

 The endpoints will be exposed in the port 3000, you can access by http requests, for example:

 List all transactions